July 19, 2021

 It was a fantastic start when the actual sales activity (not seasonally adjusted) went up by 35.2% compared to January 2020.
 The month’s sales gain was a trendsetter where the activity boosted significantly all around the country.

 Based on historical data, CREA predicted a sales activity of 583,635 for January 2021.
-Whereas the actual (seasonally adjusted) activity was much higher than this prediction.
+In contrast, the actual (seasonally adjusted) activity was much higher than this prediction.
 According to the association, 736,452 units were sold in the month.

-However, it is suspected that this rise in sales activity might start declining if the supply continues to remain low.
+However, it is suspected that this rise in sales activity might decline if the supply remains low.

 According to CREA, some markets around the country witnessed a dip in sales due to a lack of available houses.
 Nine of these markets were in Ontario.

 Comparing the two years back to back, Costa Poulopoulos, Chair of CREA, said: